 2. fulfilment of certain prescribed conditions through the action of the Church.

 1477.
 What are the two types of indulgences?
-(CCC 1471) The two types of indulgences are:
+(CCC 1471)

 1. partial indulgence removing part of the temporal punishment of sin